Strongly Correlated Transport in Topological Y-Junction Devices: the y-juction

 Although it is valid to begin the discussion directly with the Luttinger liquid description of the edge states, it is pedagogically valuable to first consider the archetypal microscopic models proposed by Haldane\citep{haldane1988model} and Kane-Mele\citep{kane2005quantum} for 2DTI.
 In the manuscript I use natural units $k_{B}$, $c$ and $\hbar=1$, but whenever necessary SI units can be reintroduced by dimensional analyses.

-The Haldane model describes a honeycomb lattice, Fig.\,(\ref{fig:The-sublattices}) , with real nearest-neighbor hopping, $t_{1}$,and complex, chiral second-nearest-neighbor hopping, $t_{2}=\left|t_{2}\right|e^{i\varphi}$.
+The Haldane model describes a honeycomb lattice, Fig.\,\ref{fig:The-sublattices} , with real nearest-neighbor hopping, $t_{1}$,and complex, chiral second-nearest-neighbor hopping, $t_{2}=\left|t_{2}\right|e^{i\varphi}$.
 This setup realizes integer quantum Hall physics \emph{without} the need for an external magnetic field.

 Kane and Mele\textquoteright s key insight was that such complex hoppings, $t_{2}$, naturally emerges from the spin-orbit coupling in some materials.
-As a result, their model effectively consists of two time-reversed copies of the Haldane model - one for each spin projection - \emph{with conjugate} $t_{2}$ \emph{parameters}.
-Consequently, the Kane--Mele model preserves time-reversal symmetry and features edge states with well-defined helicity in any finite-sized sample.
+As a result, their model effectively consists of two time-reversed copies of the Haldane model-one for each spin projection-\emph{with conjugate} $t_{2}$ \emph{parameters}.
+Consequently, the Kane-Mele model preserves time-reversal symmetry and features edge states with well-defined helicity in any finite sized sample.